furnacecreek/awesome-visionOS-apps/README.md

 - [Longplay](https://longplay.rocks) - Album-focussed music player, that features a life-sized album wall and immersive experience for Apple Vision Pro.
 - [tappr.tv](https://www.tappr.tv) - For Apple Music subscribers, tappr.tv for visionOS lets you experience immersive 3D digital dancing.
 Over 5,000 dances available, and growing!
 Coming soon, dance with your hands in the air!

+## Photo & Video

+- [Photoscope](https://leitmotif.dev/photoscope) - Free app to find the best pick of a photo series or burst and clean up your library along the way.
+Now out for iPhone and Apple Vison Pro.

 ## Productivity